 Just like more and more doctors, more and more interpreters can work in remote settings.
 Often times consumers can contract the services of an interpreter in three different ways: in-person or on-site, over-the-phone, and video remote.
 The second two can be excellent options for a variety of reasons, including social distancing.
 Remote interpreting can also help address cost concerns, as well as cases in which the interpreter or client is not able to travel to be in the same place as the other party.

 Selecting an Interpretation Method

 Any of these three methods of interpreting can typically be used in any situation, though of course we always recommend one over another depending on the circumstances.
 We typically advise that a medical interpreter be on-site if possible, for reasons such as not needing to rely on technology and the more personal nature of this job.
-Mercy Clinic, which has locations in St. Louis, MO where Language Solutions is based, confirmed at the end of March that they will continue to allow medical interpreters to work in their facilities, and as long as a safe distance can be maintained, in-person interpreting may still best serve a patient’s needs.
+Mercy Clinic, which has locations in St. Louis, MO where Language Solutions is based, confirmed at the end of March that they will continue to allow medical interpreters to work in their facilities.
+As long as a safe distance can be maintained, in-person interpreting may still best serve a patient’s needs.
 Video remote interpreting, however, can also be a good alternative.
 When the health of the patient or interpreter may be compromised, video remote interpreting can provide a virtual face-to-face experience that allows the patient and healthcare professional to communicate.

 Many interpreters are video remote ready.
 People need not forego the services of an interpreter, including a medical interpreter, in order to avoid close contact with others.
 If you are in need of an interpreter for a medical consultation or other meeting, let us know the details and we can advise you about the availability of an interpreter who can help.